Summersby95/meade-product-app/README.md

 When considering what colours to use for the site I was concious of the fact that the site was for professional industry use and so should prioritize cleanly displaying information to the user above any artistic considerations.
 I felt a plain white background for the main body of the page was appropriate and black text.
 For the navigation section I wanted to display the company logo and as such I felt the colour of the navbar should match that.
 Given the green colour of the company logo I sought to match that and so used the [color classes](https://materializecss.com/color.html) in Materialize and settled on a *green accent-3* colour.
 For the colours of the buttons I wanted to use similar colours so I chose *green accent-3* again and *blue accent-3*.

+#### Fonts

+Due to the professional nature of the site I wanted the font to be clean and easily legible.
+I felt the default Materialize font was perfect for this.

 ### Wireframing

 ### Data Structure